flareteam/flare-game-art-src/README.md

 ## Credits

 Most of the credits are the same as flare-game.
 New textures (licensed CC0) sourced from cc0-textures.com have been added.
+See CREDITS.txt for a break-down by file.